 - Where is leprosy found today?

-- What was leprosy like in Bible times?
+- How was leprosy treated in biblical times?

 Where is leprosy found today?